build-on-aws/content/FAQ.md

 ### How do I add posts to the home page feed?

-By default, all posts inside the `/posts/` folder are shown in the home feed.
-If you want to include in the feed a post that is outside this folder, add the following to the post front matter header:
+By default, all posts inside the `/posts/`, `/tutorials/`, and `/concepts` folders are shown in the home feed.
+If you want to include in the feed a post that is outside these folders, add the following to the post front matter header:

 ```yml
 showInHomeFeed: true